 BancFirst in Focus

-BancFirst (BANF) is headquartered in Oklahoma City, and is in the Finance sector.
-The stock has seen a price change of 14.83% since the start of the year.
-The Oklahoma financial services holding company is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 2.09% compared to the Banks - Southwest industry's yield of 1.18% and the S&P 500's yield of 1.89%.
+Headquartered in Oklahoma City, BancFirst (BANF) is a Finance stock that has seen a price change of 8.5% so far this year.
+The Oklahoma financial services holding company is currently shelling out a dividend of $0.3 per share, with a dividend yield of 2.22%.
+This compares to the Banks - Southwest industry's yield of 1.15% and the S&P 500's yield of 1.99%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 17.6% from last year.
+Looking at dividend growth, the company's current annualized dividend of $1.20 is up 17.6% from last year.
 Over the last 5 years, BancFirst has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.34%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, BancFirst's payout ratio is 31%, which means it paid out 31% of its trailing 12-month EPS as dividend.
+BancFirst's current payout ratio is 31%, meaning it paid out 31% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, BANF expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $3.85 per share, representing a year-over-year earnings growth rate of 0.79%.
+The Zacks Consensus Estimate for 2019 is $3.89 per share, with earnings expected to increase 1.83% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that BANF is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that BANF is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report